kraudy/ibmi_os/README.md

 A **library** is used to group, contextualized and locate objects independently of where they are stored (a library is similar to a folder, not quiet though).
 It can sttore compiled programs (**PGM**, **MODULE**, **SRVPGM**, etc), tables (**FILE: PF-DTA**, **FILE: PF-SRC**, **FILE: DSPF**, etc) and other objects.

-## Program execution (and Resource allocation?)
+## Program execution

-A program is basically a stream of instructions, an object definition and some user data which can also be seen as a compiled unit of execution.
+A program object is basically a stream of instructions with some definition and user data.
+Can be seen as a compiled unit of execution.

 There are two points to a program execution: **Activation** and **Invocation**

-**Activation** Causes static storage for the program to be allocated and initialized: Gloabal variables and files are made addressable (This is usually the *data* or *static* segment of memory.
+**Activation** Causes static storage for the program to be allocated and initialized: Gloabal variables and files are made addressable (This is usually the **data** or **static** segment of memory.
 Check [Address space](https://en.wikipedia.org/wiki/Address_space)).

-> A process data structured contains an activation entry for each activated program in the job.

 **Invocation** Occurs when there is a transfer of control to the program.
-At invocation time, dynamic storage is allocated (Usually in the *heap* memory segment.
+At invocation time, dynamic storage is allocated (Usually in the **heap** memory segment.
 Check [Address space](https://en.wikipedia.org/wiki/Address_space))

-> Dynamic process data is initialized in a process data structure.
+A process data structure contains an activation entry for each activated program in the job.
 Each invocation entry contains status information, a pointer to the previous invocation entry, a pointer to the program instructions and the automatic storage.
 After the invocation entry is allocated and initialized, control is transfer to the program at its ***entry point*** (also called ***PEP**)

-***Activation*** can be done explicity or implicit.
+> **Activation** can be done explicity or implicit.
 If a **CALL** is made to a program that has not been activated, the hardware automatically does the activation and then the invocation.

 ## Resource allocation